mariusz-schimke/GiGraph/README.md

         {
             var graph = new DotGraph(isDirected: true);

-            // set left to right layout direction of the graph graph.Attributes.LayoutDirection = DotRankDirection.LeftToRight;
+            // set left to right layout direction of the graph using graph attributes graph.Attributes.LayoutDirection = DotRankDirection.LeftToRight;